8 Best Miter Saw Blades – Reviews & Top Picks 2022

 While we were reviewing the TWIN-TOWN 12-Inch Saw Blade, some of the problems we experienced included a lot of tear-out, no matter what type of wood we were cutting.
 The laser-cut stabilizer vents did seem to help to reduce noise, but there was still quite a bit of vibration, which led to a rougher finish in the cuts we were making.
 We also felt that they dulled quickly and often needed replacing.

-Let’s take a look at some of the most important things to consider before purchasing your next miter saw blade.
+Let’s take a look at some of the most important things when considering the best miter saw blade for you.

 Our reviews are mostly concerned with crosscutting against the grain, which requires a blade with a high tooth count.
 The higher the tooth count, the smoother the resulting cut will be.
 A higher tooth count will also reduce the chance of tear-out, which is when the wood splinters because you are cutting across the grain.